CoronaTeam/CoronaGame/README.md

 </p>

 ### Account
-Contains your user informations and the tab where you can sign out and clear your history.
+Contains your user informations.
+This is where you can sign out and clear your history.

 ## Little story about the name CoronaGame
 > CoronaGame was the initial name for a virus spreading game, supposed to help creating a model for virus spreading.
 Given the rapid evolution of the current coronavirus situation, we chose to adapt and created Virus Tracker.